coinbase/coinbase-ruby/README.md

 Start by [enabling an API Key on your account](https://coinbase.com/account/integrations).

-Next you can create an instance of the client and pass it your API Key as the first (and only) parameter.
+Next, create an instance of the client and pass it your API Key as the first (and only) parameter.

 ```ruby
 coinbase = Coinbase::Client.new ENV['COINBASE_API_KEY']